Gap Semester Curriculum

-The Thoreau College Semester Program is an opportunity for young adults to deepen their understanding of themselves, our world, and our times, as well as to challenge themselves across all dimensions of their humanity.
-Each fall and spring semester explores a unique theme, while sharing many similar activities and elements shaped by the natural and agricultural year and by the Five Pillars of the Thoreau College Curriculum, outlined below.
-Together with a cohort of up to 14 fellow students, Semester Program participants embark on an immersive four-month long journey of discovery and growth through the seasons in the context of an intimate and supportive self-governing community of peers and mentors, located in a beautiful and culturally vibrant rural area.
-Each Semester is intended to serve as an alchemical path of initiation and transformation.
+The Thoreau College Metamorphosis Gap Semester is an opportunity for young adults to deepen their understanding of themselves, our world, and our times, as well as to challenge themselves across all dimensions of their humanity.
+As summer transforms into winter, we explore themes of meaning, purpose, place, and community through the Five Pillars of the Thoreau College Curriculum – academics, labor, community, nature, and art.
+Together with a cohort of up to 14 fellow students, Gap Semester participants embark on an immersive four-month long journey of discovery and growth through the seasons in the context of an intimate and supportive self-governing community of peers and mentors, located in a beautiful and culturally vibrant rural area.
+The Semester is intended to serve as an alchemical path of initiation and transformation.
 Students should expect that their perspectives on many things to be quite different at the end of this adventure.
-Students are also welcomed and encouraged to participate in more than one consecutive semester to make this a full year experience.

 CURRICULUM: THE FIVE PILLARS